Halloweentown (film): Casting

 After receiving the go ahead from Disney Channel, Singer/White Entertainment began casting.
 The first person cast for the film was Debbie Reynolds, who at the time had just decided to venture into television work.
-A list of actors were purposed to Singer/White, and Sheri Singer said, "When we saw the list, we took one look at her name and said, oh my god, would she really do it?
+A list of actors were purposed to Singer/White, and Sheri Singer said: "When we saw the list, we took one look at her name and said, oh my god, would she really do it?
 This is absolutely unbelievably blessed and terrific idea for casting...
-We never went to anyone else."
+We never went to anyone else".

-In September 2016, Kimberly J. Brown recalled her audition for the film which she had to react to the conversation where it's revealed the character Marnie is a witch.
+In September 2016, Kimberly J. Brown recalled her audition for the film which she had to react to the conversation where it is revealed the character Marnie is a witch.
 Brown read for the role twice before being cast.

 In a 2020 Galaxy Con question-and answer panel, Judith Hoag revealed she had a meeting with the head of Disney Television where she read for the part.
-Hoag, who had previously played April O'Neil said "I kind of knew in the room that I had gotten the job because his son was a die-hard Ninja Turtle fan."
+Hoag, who had previously played April O'Neil in Teenage Mutant Ninja Turtles said: "I kind of knew in the room that I had gotten the job because his son was a die-hard Ninja Turtle fan".

-According to Singer, the hardest role to cast was that of antagonist Kalabar, "...he had to be scary-but-Disney-Channel-scary."
+According to Singer, the hardest role to cast was that of antagonist Kalabar, "...he had to be scary-but-Disney-Channel-scary".
 Robin Thomas, who had previously worked with White on Amityville Dollhouse was brought in to audition, and was the final choice.

 Pre-production

 After Kimberly J. Brown was cast as Marnie, artists used a photo of her to create the "Halloweentown" book prop.
 The image of the witch flying across the page needed to resemble the actress.

 The initial ending of the film featured Marnie traveling deep into an enchanted forest to place the talisman.
 With each step the character was supposed to grow older the deeper into the forest she went, the make-up department took a life-mask of Kimberly J. Brown to make the different prosthetics to age Marnie.
-Before the make-up process was completed, the ending was rewritten to the character placing the talisman in the Jack-o'-lantern.
+Before the make-up process was completed, the ending was rewritten, with Marnie placing the talisman in the Jack-o'-lantern.

 Filming

-Halloweentown was filmed in St. Helens, Oregon, and Scappoose, Oregon from May to June 1998, across 24-days.
+Halloweentown was filmed in St. Helens, Oregon, and Scappoose, Oregon from May to June 1998, across 24 days.
 The 'Nob Hill Riverview' bed and breakfast in Saint Helens was used for exterior shots of Aggie Cromwell's Halloweentown home.
-The voice of the skeleton Benny was added in post-production, as a result the actors on set were performing opposite a voice-less animatronic.
+The voice of the skeleton Benny was added in post-production; as a result, the actors on set were performing opposite a voice-less animatronic.

-While filming a dance scene in the theater Debbie Reynolds pulled a muscle, Singer recalled Reynolds saying, "You know what, I've been doing this for years and years.
-I've danced with pulled muscles and pain and I'm not going to hold [production] up."
-Singer went on to say how impressive it was for the young actors on set to see what "real work ethic" was.
+While filming a dance scene in the theater, Debbie Reynolds pulled a muscle.
+Singer went on to say how impressive it was for the young actors on set to see what a "real work ethic" was.